dewski/json_builder/README.md

 # JSON Builder
 Rails provides an excellent XML Builder by default to build RSS and ATOM feeds, but nothing to help you build complex and custom JSON data structures.
-The standard `to_json` works well, but can get very verbose when you need full control of what is generated.
+The standard `to_json` works just fine, but can get very verbose when you need full control of what is generated and performance is a factor.
 JSON Builder hopes to solve that problem.

 ## Sample Usage